ThomasDev-de/jquery-heatmap/README.md

 - **Data-Driven Visualization:** Displays data in a heatmap where the color intensity corresponds to data values.
 - **Dynamic Data Handling:** Supports both static data arrays and dynamic data fetching via AJAX requests.
-  The `startDate` and `endDate` parameters are automatically included in query strings for data fetching.
 - **Custom Query Parameters:** Define additional query parameters dynamically using the `queryParams` function without overriding standard values like `startDate` and `endDate`.
 - **Customizable Design:** Adjust cell sizes, the gap (gutter) between cells, and color gradients.